Terms of Service

 - Fees, Taxes and Other Charges

 - Customer agrees to timely pay the fees for the Services at the rates and charges set forth in Customer’s account (for self-serve customers) or the applicable Service Order (for custom contract customers).
 If Customer has arranged for payment by credit card, Email on Acid may charge Customer’s card or account on or after the invoice date.
 If Customer’s undisputed payment is overdue for more than thirty (30) days, Email on Acid may suspend the Services and any other services Customer receives from Email on Acid.
-Invoices that are not disputed within one hundred and twenty (120) days of the invoice date are conclusively deemed accurate.
+Invoices that are not disputed within ninety (90) days of the invoice date are conclusively deemed accurate.
 Fees must be paid in the currency identified in Customer’s account or Service Order, as applicable.
 Customer is solely responsible for all wire transfer and other bank fees associated with the delivery of payments to Email on Acid.
 Email on Acid may charge interest on overdue amounts at the greater of 1.5% per month or the maximum legal rate, and may charge Customer for any cost or expense arising out of Email on Acid’s collection efforts.
 To the extent Customer does not pay in full its outstanding invoices within thirty (30) days after an invoice is due in accordance with the payment terms set forth in the applicable Service Order, Email on Acid reserves the right to offset any such amounts due against any amounts due by any Sinch group company.

 - Customer may be able to upgrade or downgrade Customer’s plan through Customer’s online account on Email on Acid’s website at any time; provided, however, that upgrades to Customer’s plan will take effect immediately, while downgrades will take effect at the end of the then-current term.